Big-Edge2297/homie-dashboard/README.md

 - State cache

-  `stateCache` is a JavaScript `Map` keyed by `entity_id` — the single source of truth for all rendering.
+  `stateCache` is a JavaScript `Map` keyed by `entity_id`.
 All UI functions read from this cache synchronously; they never make network requests during a render cycle.

 - Fallback polling